Catholic Prayer For Healing A Loved One

 The Hail Mary Prayer: Named after Mary, mother of Jesus, this prayer calls upon God to help us find grace during difficult times.
 It also asks for forgiveness for our sins, protection from evil forces, and health for ourselves and those we love.

-READ: Catholic Prayer For Serenity
+READ: Catholic Prayer For Grieving

 The Litany of the Blessed Virgin Mary